 I thought Guerrilla Games were tech wizards.
 So what happened?
 Why does this game look rubbish?
 It’s not like my standards have changed drastically, I still play old, crappy looking games.
 But this, however, managed to offend me, and in a way I am sort of glad I didn’t play the game on the PS2.

 It does do a lot of things right, however, with the weapon weight being portrayed accurately, and you also don’t see Sev anywhere.
 So no bad characters!
 (I like Rico).
 Sad thing is that, the Helghasts are less cooler here than they were in Killzone 2, and the game as whole was made by very inexperienced developers.
 No you don’t have to see the studio’s portfolio to tell this, the game tells you all that you need to know.

 Brown recycled levels, some random levels with plants, and awful level design sometimes makes me think that Guerrilla just didn’t want to do this.
 Remaster this.
 Could have ported to a competent studio like Blue Point maybe?
-They did create the excellent God of War remasters, and quality-wise, surely something like that would have been nice to have.

 You know the Halo: Combat Evolved remake by 343 Industries?
 That’s what these guys should have been targeting, because Guerrilla is basically the best studio Sony has when it comes to tech.

 So what went wrong with this?
 This game is the perfect definition of the word generic.
 It might have been decent to look at half a decade ago on the PS2, but for a PS3 version it’s an abomination.
 It feels like you are just playing the PS2 game again, and when you compare it to the work 343 did, it’s highly disappointing.